OpenNMS/release-tools/Jira-tools/README.md

 - (Additional Item) Get list of unresolved items assigned to the current user
 - A copy of the information shown on screen is saved under 'workspace' directory in either json,csv or txt format
 - Retrieve all child issues under an Epic
+- Get list of unresolved items assigned to the current user.
+- **Check closed issues:**
+  - Verify that each closed issue has a `fixVersion`.
+  - Optionally verify that the issue key appears in GitHub commits/PRs.
+- A copy of the information shown on screen is saved under the `workspace` directory in JSON format.

 ## Usage:
 ```